From length-preserving pushouts of graphs to one-surjective pullbacks of graph algebras: Pushouts of graphs

-This leads to the following natural question: Under which assumptions, the covariant functor $FP$ from the category $OG$ of graphs and graph homomorphisms to the category of sets and maps commutes with pushouts:
+This leads to the following natural question: Under which assumptions does the covariant functor $FP$ from the category $\mathrm{OG}$ of graphs and graph homomorphisms to the category of sets and maps commute with pushouts: